mixxxdj/mixxx/source/chapters/library.rst

    The Mixxx Library

-The library manages all your music files.
+The library manages all of your music files.
 This is where you can find the tracks you want to play and load them into a :ref:`deck <interface-decks>` or :ref:`sampler <interface-sampler>`, see :ref:`djing-loading-tracks`.
 Mixxx imports your music library automatically when it is run for the first time, and automatically detects newly added tracks on each subsequent run, see :ref:`djing-import`.

 The sidebar on the left contains different collections of music.
 The track list view on the right displays the tracks in those collections.